Is 6 Hours of Sleep Enough?

 A very sleep-deprived person may experience microsleep, in which they fall asleep for just a few seconds at a time.
 It is possible to have a microsleep episode without realizing it, which can be very dangerous when driving or performing other activities that require attention.
 Experts warn that driving while sleepy is equally as dangerous as driving drunk.

 People may find it difficult to recognize when they are chronically short on sleep.
 Those who sleep six hours or less on a regular basis may feel or appear like they have adapted to less sleep.
-However, they often lapse in certain areas, such as attention, judgment skills, and reaction time.
-Someone who is short on sleep may also feel more irritable, anxious, or depressed than usual.
+However, they often feel more irritable, anxious, or depressed than usual.
+Someone who is short on sleep may also lack in certain areas, such as attention, judgment skills, and reaction time.
+For those in professions that require concentration, such as medical staff, mistakes from not sleeping enough can pose a serious risk.

 The Impact of Getting Only 6 Hours of Sleep